Tofu is one of the oldest foods, and it has been a hot topic of discussion by food critics in recent times.

 Benefits Of Isoflavones

-It is a natural plant compound present in soybeans that functions as a phytoestrogen that helps to activate estrogen receptors in the body.
+It is a natural plant compound in soybeans that functions as a phytoestrogen that helps activate estrogen receptors in the body.

-The two main isoflavones in soy are genistein and daidzein that give several health benefits to the body.
+The two main isoflavones in soy are genistein and daidzein, which give several health benefits to the body.

 Reduces Heart Diseases

-According to various study reports, a high intake of legumes, especially soy products, is connected to lower rates of heart diseases.
+According to various study reports, a high intake of legumes, especially soy products, is connected to lower rates of heart disease.

 Most importantly, all soy products have isoflavones plant compounds that can improve blood vessel elasticity and reduce inflammation.

-According to a 2008 study published in the European Heart Journal, the high-risk stroke patients who took 80 mg of isoflavones per day for 12 weeks had improved blood flow by 68%.
+According to a 2008 study published in the European Heart Journal, high-risk stroke patients who took 80 mg of isoflavones daily for 12 weeks had improved blood flow by 68%.

-In another research report published in The American Journal Of Clinical Research, it is noted that taking 50 grams of soy protein per day is good for improving blood cholesterol levels and reduces the risk of heart diseases by 10% or more.
+Another research report published in The American Journal Of Clinical Research noted that taking 50 grams of soy protein per day is good for improving blood cholesterol levels and reducing the risk of heart disease by 10% or more.

 The saponins plant compound present in the tofu is beneficial for improving heart health.